FrancisFinnegan/CsvToPostgresExample/README.md

-# ExcelToPostgresExample
+# CsvToPostgresExample
-Contains a brief example of how to import data from Excel to Postgres, using the COPY command and using Pandas.
+Contains a brief example of how to import data from CSV files to Postgres, using the COPY command and using Pandas.